kernitus/BukkitOldCombatMechanics/README.md

 # Old Combat Mechanics
 #### by kernitus and Rayzr522
-Bukkit/Spigot plugin to have combat mechanics like in pre-1.9
+A Bukkit/Spigot plugin to revert combat mechanics to pre-1.9.
+Also supports reverting other features.

+If you are interested in contributing, please [check this page first](https://github.com/kernitus/BukkitOldCombatMechanics/wiki/Contributing).

 <hr/>